 Cold temperatures and icy roads can create hazards for drivers.
 It is important to prepare yourself and your vehicle for these hazards to help ensure this winter driving season is a safe one.

-At Travelers, we recommend taking precautions to help protect your car in the worst winter weather conditions.
+At Travelers, we recommend taking precautions to help protect you and your car in the worst winter weather conditions.

 Before you hit the road